-Moxibustion for breech presentation
+Moxibustion for breech baby

 - Frank breech: The legs are straight up in front of the body, with the feet near the head, making the buttocks the first part of the baby to be delivered.